skeeto/w64devkit/README.md

 instructions.
 When [not linking a CRT][crt], linking `-lmemory` provides tiny definitions, particularly when GCC requires them.

+Also unique to w64devkit, `libchkstk.a` has a leaner, faster definition of `___chkstk_ms` than GCC (`-lgcc`), as well as `__chkstk`, sometimes needed when linking MSVC artifacts.
+Both are in the public domain and so, unlike default implementations, do not involve complex licensing.
+When required in a `-nostdlib` build, link `-lchkstk`.

 ## Fortran support

 Only C and C++ are included by default, but w64devkit also has full